 Even though we are proposing to increase council tax next year, the amount of money we hope to raise wouldn't be enough to balance our budget.
 This means we have to make some difficult decisions about how we spend your money.

 Since 2011 we have saved £334 million.
 However, we now need to save a further £125 million by 2021.
-We have therefore been looking at many options for saving money, including on how we grit the roads.
+We have therefore been looking at many options for saving money, including on our highways maintenance.